 SIT defines “independent travel” as travel within the host country that: a) occurs during the program’s defined enrollment period; b) is independently organized by a student; c) is unrelated to program activities; d) does not interfere with scheduled program activities; and e) involves an overnight stay.

 - Key COVID-19 metrics being monitored by SIT are favorable in the location to which the student is requesting travel.

 - There are no movement restrictions imposed by the host country government that would impede travel.

-SIT reserves the right to deny or rescind approval for independent travel requests for reasons unrelated to COVID-19, including but not limited to: key COVID metrics in the location to be visited are worsening; the location is deemed unsafe; the student is in poor academic standing; etc. If a student receives approval for independent travel and their travel is cancelled for any reason, SIT is not responsible for forfeited travel payments (e.g. cancelled flights, lodging, etc.).
+Please note: SIT reserves the right to rescind approval for independent travel requests for a variety of reasons, including but not limited to: key COVID metrics in the location to be visited are worsening; the location is deemed unsafe; the student is in poor academic standing; etc. If a student receives approval for independent travel and that approval is rescinded for any reason, SIT is not responsible for any forfeited travel costs (e.g. cancelled flights, lodging, etc.).

-The following testing protocols are based on CDC guidelines.
+The following testing protocols are based on CDC recommendations.